-The train arrives 3 hours late to Nong Khai the Thai border town for crossing to Laos.
-From the train to the border I recruit an Israeli sidekick to cut the tuk-tuk fare.
-I am reluctant to join backpackers to haggle pennies from penniless locals but am always willing to cut costs.
-We were then joined by two Dutch girls cutting prices again (final price 20 baht per person).
+After the train arrives 3-hours late at the Thai border town of Nong Khai, I then have to forward for crossing to Laos.
+From the train to the border I recruit an Israeli sidekick to cut the tuk-tuk fare, and while I am reluctant to join backpackers to haggle pennies from penniless locals, I am always willing to cut costs where I can.
+We were then joined by two Dutch girls so again cut the prices further (the final price 20 baht per person).

 On the short trip to the border crossing (Friendship Bridge, Mekhong River) the tuk-tuk stops along the way at a VISA booth for advanced VISA stamps.
 Wary of potential scams we decline.
-Presumably they trade on margins.
-For many countries (uk, euro, us) it is $35 or 1,500THB for a Laos VISA.
-With current exchange rates 1,500THB is closer to $50.
-The VISA is therefore $15 more expensive when paying in Thai Baht as most travellers leaving Thailand do.
+Presumably, they trade on margins.
+For many countries (UK, Euro, US) it is $35 or 1,500THB for a Laos VISA.
+With current exchange rates, 1,500THB is closer to $50.
+The VISA is therefore $15 more expensive when paying in Thai Baht as most travellers leaving Thailand would do.

-At the border we pass quickly through the Thailand immigration.
+At the border, we pass quickly through Thailand immigration.
 A 15baht fee for the bus takes us across Friendship Bridge on the Mekhong River and arrives at Laos Immigration.
-Direct to the VISA on Arrival counter, fill in the forms, hand them back in with payment for VISA (1,500baht).
+We’re straight to the VISA on Arrival counter, fill in the forms, and hand them back in with payment for VISA (1,500baht).
 When handing in my forms the counter was closed and immigration officers disappeared for a 20 min break (maybe best to have accepted the advance VISA on the tuk-tuk drive).
 We can now enter Laos.

 Minivan From Border to Vientiane